brianbarbieri/Neural-Network-with-Generic-optimization/README.md

 # Neural-Network-with-Generic-optimization
-1 hidden layer neural network with generic optimization algorithm as optimizer
+A 1 hidden layer neural network with generic optimization algorithm as optimizer

+Also contains a test csv file to test the alorithm